PLAY FOR FUN, PLAY RESPONSIBLY

 If you wish to take a shorter break from all gaming activity, you may do so by blocking your account for 1 day, 1 week or 1 month through our website.
 If you wish to block access for any other period of time, please contact our Customer Support team by e-mail or Live Chat.

-If you would like to self-exclude or set limits to control your gambling, please visit the following link.
+If you would like to self-exclude or set limits to control your gambling, please go to the following link.

 Please contact our Customer Support team for further information.